cmu-sei/Steamfitter.Api/README.md

 # steamfitter.api

-This project provides a restful api for steamfitter functionality in the Sketch/Scenario Player ecosystem.
+This project provides a restful api for steamfitter functionality in the Crucible ecosystem.

 By default, steamfitter.api is available at localhost:4400, with the swagger page at localhost:4400/swagger/index.html.